src-d/blog/content/upcoming/announcing_babelfish.md

 extract an abstract syntax tree (AST) from it, and convert it to a Universal Abstract Syntax Tree [(UAST)](https://doc.bblf.sh/uast/specification.html)

-Well, that's our objective, we are not there just yet.
-We have designed an architecture we're currently working on to achieve that.
+Well, that's our objective, we are not there just yet, but we have designed an architecture to achieve exactly that, and we're currently working it.

 ## The architecture of Babelfish

 **TODO: Architecture image**

-As shown in the figure, Babelfish is a client/server application.
-A client is a language analysis tool that wants to perform some analysis on a source code.
-It connects to the server handle source code parsing by using the needed language driver containers.
+As shown in the figure, Babelfish is a client/server system.
+Clients are source code analysis tools that rely on the server for actual source code parsing, written in different programming languages.

-Language drivers are divided in two parts, in order to minimise the work of developing a new driver:
+The server itself uses language drivers to perform the parsing, which are divided in two parts, in order to minimise the work of developing a new driver:

 - A language code parser, which builds a native AST.
 This parser can be built directly from target language's compiler tools or libraries.
 - An AST normalizer written in Go, that gives the UAST as a result.

+The server uses containers to run these drivers through libcontainer.
+This frees the user from having to handle dozens of different language ecosystems, since the server just handles driver using Docker images.

 You can look at the [documentation](https://doc.bblf.sh/architecture.html) for further architecture details.